Global Stocks Pause Ahead of Jobs Report

 JJ Kinahan, the chief market strategist at TD Ameritrade, attributed part of the U.S. stock declines to the lack of information available to investors between quarterly earnings reports.
 "Rumors and innuendo drive the markets back and forth" in this period, Mr. Kinahan said.

-In commodities, Brent crude, the global benchmark, was up 0.3% to $76.73 a barrel, following declines Thursday after a weekly report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.
-Gold rose 0.1% to $1,206.20 an ounce.
+In commodities, Brent crude, the global benchmark, was down 0.1% to $76.43 a barrel, following declines Thursday after a weekly report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.
+Gold rose 0.2% to $1,206.50 an ounce.